Supplements and Botanicals

 Warnings

-Nasal zinc sprays are not recommended because they can lead to loss of the sense of smell.
+Nasal zinc sprays are not recommended because they can lead to a loss of the sense of smell.